Pylons/pyramid/docs/narr/urldispatch.rst

 ---------

-An example of configuring a ``view`` declaration in ``configure.zcml`` that maps a context found via :term:`Routes` URL dispatch to a view function is as follows:
+An example of configuring a ``view`` declaration in ``configure.zcml`` that maps a context found via URL dispatch to a view function is as
+follows:

 .. code-block:: xml
    :linenos: